-You can personalize each family member’s online experience based on age-appropriate limits that you set for privacy, online purchases, content filters, screen time, and more with the Xbox Family Settings app for console or on https://family.microsoft.com.
-Those settings will apply to any Xbox One or Windows 10 device they sign in to.LEARN MORE
+You can personalize each child’s online experience based on age-appropriate limits that you set for privacy, online purchases, content filters, screen time, and more with the Xbox Family Settings app for console or on account.microsoft.com/family.
+Those settings will apply to any Xbox console or Windows 10 device they sign in to.LEARN MORE

 Set device screen time limits online

-Sign in to your Microsoft account and schedule time for each member in your family group.
+Sign in to the Xbox Family Settings app or to your Microsoft account on your Windows 10 PC to schedule time for your kids.
 Customize how much time is spent each day of the week and when the device can be used.
 The screen time countdown starts once the person is signed in and stops when signed out.LEARN MORE

 Set app and game screen time limits

 Set a time limit for a specific game or app in your Microsoft family group account.
-These time limits are shared across Xbox One and Windows 10 devices.
+These time limits are shared across your Xbox consoles and Windows 10 devices through account.microsoft.com.

 Set screen time notifications

-Turn on system notifications from your Xbox One to give players a heads-up on the console when screen time is about to run out.
+Turn on system notifications from your Xbox consoles to give players a heads-up on the console when screen time is about to run out.

 View activity reports

-Turn on Activity reporting on your child’s Microsoft account to receive weekly emails that show a summary of their activity on Xbox One and Windows 10 devices.LEARN MORE
+Get activity reporting on your child’s Microsoft account and view a summary of their activity on Xbox consoles and Windows 10 devices.LEARN MORE

 Set up an allowance